Blotch3D/Blotch3D/README.md

 and call its "Run" method *from the same thread that instantiated it*.
 The Run method will call the Setup, FrameProc, and FrameDraw methods when appropriate (explained below), and not return until the window closes.
-(For this reason, you may want to create the BlWindow from within some other thread than the main thread so that the main thread can handle a GUI or whatever).
+(For this reason, you may want to create the BlWindow3D from within some other thread than the main thread so that the main thread can handle a GUI or whatever).